Music Educator Awards

 Elementary Music Educator Secondary Music Educator Community Music Educator

 Each Music Educator Award winner receives a monetary grant to be spent at their direction for a broad range of music education endeavors, such as purchasing music, instrument repair, or professional development classes for the educator.
 For additional information, please call (614) 221-4916.
+Nominations must be submitted by Monday, Dec.
+11, 2017.

+Additional 2017 nominees for this award are listed below.
 To see a list of past award recipients, click here.

-2016 Music Educator Award winners:
+2017 Music educator Award winners:

 Who should be nominated for CSO Music Educator awards?